-The French system has not developed to anything like the same degree as the UK, for example, in it’s ability to provide for children with learning difficulties.
-In particular there is very little understanding or provision for children with dyslexia.
-There is a tendency in the French system for teachers to accept that under-achievers will remain under-achievers and therefore there is a danger that children with learning difficulties will not be recognised as such but categorised as slow or unwilling to learn.
-If your children have any problems of this nature you should investigate at great length the schools and teaching practice in your chosen area of France before embarking on any move.
-For more information on dyslexia, see How to get Help for Dyslexia in France
+There is a tendency in the French system for teachers to accept that under-achievers will remain under-achievers and therefore there is a danger that children with learning difficulties will not be recognised as such, but categorised as slow or unwilling to learn.
+If your children have any problems of this nature, you should investigate at great length the schools and teaching practice in your chosen area of France before embarking on any move – read our article on children with dyslexia in France.

 5. The French education system has certain characteristics that will not change